Rohan-35/Savings-Analyser/README.txt

 - How to setup and connect Google service account.
 - Basic working of the model.
 - Creating a sophesticated Dashboard in Google data studio.
+- Tips and Tricks to better handle this system of apps.

 -> Purpose of the Project:
 The purpose of this small project was to make use of python to create a simple and quick report of our daily expenses without making much effort on updating and maintaining of a records file for saving those expense history.
+I am making this explaination as simple as possible so that everyone can understand and make use of this wonderful programming language, python.

 This project will enable users to easily enter expenses into the records file which will be stored in thier Google drive as GSheets.
 Users won't have to even enter expense categories each time, instead they just have to enter keywords pointing to that category.
 Here's where the Machine Learning comes into play.